 To compete for Cresson Travelling Scholarships students must be registered for six terms in the Academy's Schools.
-In estimating this period, time spent at work at the Summer School will be counted, but no student will be eligible to compete who is not registered in the Philadelphia Schools for both terms of the competition year.
+In estimating this period, time registered in the Chester Springs Summer School is counted equivalent to a similar length of time in the Philadelphia Schools, but no student will be eligible to compete who is not registered in the Philadelphia Schools for both terms of the competition year.